MaxPleaner/tmsu-rubY/README.md

 An alternative to `TmsuModel` is to use `TmsuRuby.file` instead.
 This does _not_ handle creation / deletion of files.
 It should only be used with files that already exist.

-Note that these methods are technically available on `TmsuModel` instances, callable on the `tmsu_file` attribute.
+Note that these methods are technically available on `TmsuModel` instances as well.
 But this shoudln't be done, because it will cause the in-memory attributes to be out of sync.

 ```rb
 file_path = './my_pic.jpg' # this should already exist